Loading...

 What's in the News

-• Lundin Mining agreed to acquire an additional 5% interest in SCM Minera Lumina Copper Chile, which owns the Caserones copper molybdenum mine in Chile, for total consideration of US$215 million.
-This will increase its ownership in Caserones to 75% upon closing, funded through the expanded revolving credit facility and subject to regulatory approvals and other customary conditions, with closing expected in April 2026 (Key Developments).
+• The company agreed to acquire an additional 5% interest in SCM Minera Lumina Copper Chile, owner of the Caserones copper molybdenum mine in Chile, along with a 30.9% interest in the Los Helados Project and a 0.62% net smelter return royalty on Los Helados from JX Advanced Metals Corporation and affiliates, for total consideration of US$215 million.
+This transaction would increase Lundin Mining's ownership in Caserones to 75% upon closing, funded through an expanded revolving credit facility and subject to customary approvals, with closing expected in April 2026 (Business Expansions).

 Valuation Changes